Pixplicity/beginners-workshop/lesson5/README.md

 Okay, you should have implemented enough to see the first implementation of the animal image viewer in practice.
 Take your project for a spin to see how it works.

 ## Playing an animal sound

 You might have noticed that the **Animal** data object holds a new field, `soundResource`.
-This field is pointing to a so callled _raw_ resource.
+This field is pointing to a so called _raw_ resource.

 > A **raw** resource is basically any binary resource you want to add to your package and use in your app.

-In our case we've included ogg vorbis sound bites for every animal in the `mAnimals` data array in the **AnimalPagerAdapter** class.
+In our case we've included Ogg Vorbis sound bites for every animal in the `mAnimals` data array in the **AnimalPagerAdapter** class.

 ## Exercises (part 2)